tleino/vtsh/README.md

 * there is no longer need for a separate editor, but e.g. ed(1) or even cat(1) works fine;
-* there is no longer need for a separate pager such as more(1) or less(1).
+* there is no longer need for a separate pager such as more(1) or less(1);
-* there is no longer need for having cursor addressable text user interfaces in standard I/O programs but they can be kept plain and simple.
-This means there is no longer need for ncurses(3), terminfo(5), and all that.
+* there is no longer need for having cursor addressable text user interfaces in standard I/O programs but they can be kept plain and simple, this means there is no longer need for ncurses(3), terminfo(5), and all that;
 * standard I/O programs get readline(3) like line editing functionality and paging for free, but not only that, they also get full screen editing support, so that e.g. ed(1) becomes an editor with full screen